-The holiday was originally created for February 14th, but who wants to celebrate being single on a day that celebrates love, relationships, and matromony?
-So for all you singles out there, work up the strenght to sit it out for one day and then CELEBRATE YOUR SINGLENESS!!
+The holiday was originally created for February 14th, but who wants to celebrate being single on a day that celebrates love, relationships, and matrimony?
+So for all you singles out there, work up the strength to sit it out for one day, and then CELEBRATE YOUR SINGLENESS!!

 Greatest Love Letter of All Time?
 (To Jane)

 I want you.
 I am yours.
 You are mine.